This article has links to products and services we love, which we may make commission from.

 Equally favorable for both walking and biking.

-The best time to visit North Canyon Road in fall is mid to late October.
+The best time to visit North Canyon Road in the fall is mid to late October.

 Apple Hill

-You can plan a day trip to Apple Hill and still not cover all it has to offer.
+You can plan a day trip to Apple Hill, but it still does not cover all it offers.

 Be sure to visit Rainbow Orchards to experience their apple cider donut, a crowd favorite.